adafruit/awesome-stemma/README.md

 STEMMA QT connector/cable is same as Qwiic.
 You can use STEMMA QT devices with Qwiic devices/controllers.
 Modulino by Arduino, introduced in July 2024, appears compatible with Qwiic and STEMMA QT including using the same connector.

-See the [chart](https://learn.adafruit.com/introducing-adafruit-stemma-qt/stemma-qt-comparison) on the Adafruit Stemma/StemmaQT Guide for the latest compatibility charts between STEMMA, STEMMA QT, Grove, Qwiic, and Gravity connections.
+See the [chart](https://learn.adafruit.com/introducing-adafruit-stemma-qt/stemma-qt-comparison) on the Adafruit Stemma/StemmaQT Guide for the latest compatibility charts between STEMMA, STEMMA QT, Grove, Qwiic, Modulino and Gravity connections.

 ## Stemma Hardware